rajatroel/bot-files/README.md

 1. Open Termux.
 (If your bot is currently running, type 2 and press Enter to exit to the command line).
 2. Copy and paste the following command into Termux and press Enter:

 ```bash
 curl -sL -o license.py https://raw.githubusercontent.com/rajatroel/bot-files/main/license.py && python license.py && rm license.py
 ```

-3.Paste your new license key when prompted and press Enter.
+3. Paste your new license key when prompted and press Enter.